joaohenggeler/eternal-wanderer/Source/README.md

 9. Download the latest [FFmpeg](https://ffmpeg.org/download.html#build-windows) version and place the `ffmpeg.exe`, `ffprobe.exe`, and `ffplay.exe` executables in `Data/FFmpeg/bin` as specified by `ffmpeg_path`.
 It's recommended that you download the latest full GPL git master branch build.
 The scripts will automatically add this FFmpeg version to the PATH before running.
 If you already have FFmpeg in your PATH and don't want to use a different version, you can ignore this step and set `ffmpeg_path` to null.

-10. Download and install the [Screen Capturer Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using FFmpeg.
+10. Download and install the [Screen Capture Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using FFmpeg.
 Note that this program requires Java.
 You can either use a modern Java install or reuse the local Java install from step 7.
 If you choose the latter, make sure to enable `java_add_to_path` so that the Java directory path (e.g. `Data/Plugins/Java/jdk1.8.0_11/jre/bin` or `Data/Plugins/Java/jre1.8.0_11/bin`) is added to the PATH automatically.

 11. If you want to automatically detect a page's language, enable `detect_page_language`, download a [language identification model](https://fasttext.cc/docs/en/language-identification.html) to `Data`, and enter its path in `language_model_path`.